compops/pmh-tutorial/r/README.md

 Saved results (savedWorkspaces/ and figures/)
 --------------
+These directories are placeholders for the output from running the code.
+The workspaces and plots used in the tutorial are found as a zip-file in the [latest release of the code](https://github.com/compops/pmh-tutorial/releases/latest) as binaries are not usually version controlled by Git and the workspaces are quite large (ca 80 mb).

 **savedWorkspaces/** Saved copies of the workspace after running the corresponding code.
 These outputs are used to generate all the results in the aper.
 Can be used to directly recreate the plots in the tutorial by setting the flags loadSavedWorkspace and savePlotToFile to TRUE.

+**figures/** Saved plots from running the files.

 Adapting the code for another model
 --------------